tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 Although CRQCs could potentially decrypt past TLS sessions, client/server authentication based on certificates cannot be retroactively compromised.
 However, the multi-year process required to establish, certify, and embed new root CAs presents a significant challenge.
 If CRQCs emerge earlier than anticipated, responding promptly to secure authentication systems would be difficult.
 While the migration to PQ X.509 certificates allows for more time compared to key exchanges, delaying these preparations should be avoided.

-## Quantum-Ready Authentication
+## Quantum Ready Authentication

-The quantum-ready authentication property becomes critical in scenarios where an on-path attacker uses network devices equipped with CRQCs to break traditional authentication protocols.
+The quantum ready authentication property becomes critical in scenarios where an on-path attacker uses network devices equipped with CRQCs to break traditional authentication protocols.
 For example, if an attacker determines the private key of a server certificate before its expiration, they could impersonate the server, causing users to believe their connections are legitimate.
 This impersonation leads to serious security threats, including unauthorized data disclosure, interception of communications, and overall system compromise.

-The quantum-ready authentication property ensures robust authentication through the use of either a pure Post-Quantum certificate or a PQ/T hybrid certificate:
+The quantum ready authentication property ensures robust authentication through the use of either a pure Post-Quantum certificate or a PQ/T hybrid certificate:

 ## Post-Quantum X.509 Certificates

 Post-quantum certificates contain only a PQC public key and are signed using a post-quantum algorithm.
 They are suitable for deployments capable of fully embracing post-quantum cryptography.

-  * ML-DSA Certificates: Defined in {{!I-D.ietf-lamps-dilithium-certificates}}, these use the Module-Lattice Digital Signature Algorithm (ML-DSA). {{!I-D.tls-westerbaan-mldsa}} explains how ML-DSA is applied for authentication in TLS 1.3.
+  * ML-DSA Certificates: Defined in {{!I-D.ietf-lamps-dilithium-certificates}}, these use the Module-Lattice Digital Signature Algorithm (ML-DSA). {{!I-D.ietf-tls-mldsa}} explains how ML-DSA is applied for authentication in TLS 1.3.
-  * SLH-DSA Certificates: Defined in {{!I-D.ietf-lamps-x509-slhdsa}}, these use the SLH-DSA algorithm. {{!I-D.reddy-tls-slhdsa}} details how SLH-DSA is used in TLS 1.3 and compares its advantages and disadvantages with ML-DSA in Section 2 of the document.
+  * SLH-DSA Certificates: Defined in {{!I-D.ietf-lamps-x509-slhdsa}}, these use the SLH-DSA algorithm.
+SLH-DSA is supported for use with TLS through registered SignatureScheme values in the IANA TLS Parameters registry.
+SLH-DSA produces significantly larger signatures than ML-DSA, which increases TLS handshake sizes, but it offers strong security properties and flexibility across multiple parameter variants.
+Its performance impact is typically negligible for long-lived TLS connections and large data transfers, particularly in low-loss network environments.
+An advantage of SLH-DSA is that it is used as a pure post-quantum signature algorithm and does not require a PQ/T hybrid composite.

 ## Hybrid (Composite) X.509 Certificates

 A composite certificate contains both a traditional public key algorithm (e.g., ECDSA) and a post-quantum algorithm (e.g., ML-DSA) within a single X.509 certificate.
 This design enables both algorithms to be used in parallel, the traditional component ensures compatibility with existing infrastructure, while the post-quantum component introduces resistance against future quantum attacks.

 Composite certificates are defined in {{!I-D.ietf-lamps-pq-composite-sigs}}.
 These combine Post-Quantum algorithms like ML-DSA with traditional algorithms such as RSA-PKCS#1v1.5, RSA-PSS, ECDSA, Ed25519, or Ed448, to provide additional protection against vulnerabilities or implementation bugs in a single algorithm. {{!I-D.reddy-tls-composite-mldsa}} specifies how composite signatures, including ML-DSA, are used for TLS 1.3 authentication.

+## Negotiation of Authentication Schemes

+During the transition, clients and servers may be configured to support multiple authentication schemes (e.g., traditional, composite, and PQ-only).
+Clients indicate supported signature schemes in the "signature_algorithms" extension {{!RFC8446}}, listed in decreasing order of preference.

+For migration, clients SHOULD give higher precedence to composite and PQ-only schemes over traditional ones.
+Within that set, clients may prefer PQ-only to satisfy regulatory or compliance requirements, or prefer composite if they want defense-in-depth security.

 ## Transition Considerations